50 Foot Rise in Global Sea Level Possible by 2300

 Kopp led the review with Benjamin P. Horton, a former Rutgers professor now at Nanyang Technological University in Singapore.

 Co-authors include Andra J. Garner, an assistant research professor in Rutgers' Department of Earth and Planetary Sciences, and other scientists at Boston College and Nanyang Technological University.

-*This information is from an external source (Rutgers University).
+(i)Source/Reference: Rutgers University.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Hope for Future of Ocean Governance - Commonwealth Blue Charter : Commonwealth Secretariat (2019/06/07)

 - 2 - 50 Foot Rise in Global Sea Level Possible by 2300 : Rutgers University (2018/10/07)